0xConnorRhodes/ansible-playbooks/README.md

 These are the ansible playbooks I use to set up my various machines.

-- **silverstone** - my main home-server that runs debian, proxmox, and docker
+- **homeworld** - my main home-server, runs proxmox with Docker and host customizations
-- **cloudshell** - an always-on vps to provide an interactive shell on-the-go.

 ## Setup
-- Install required modules from ansible galaxy with `ansible-galaxy install -r requirements.yml`
+- Install required modules from ansible galaxy with `just requirements`